jay-chalkstep/cardmock/README.md

   - Clean table layout showing all contract information at a glance
   - Status badges with color coding
   - Expandable AI summary and changelog sections
+- **Contracts List Page** - Enhanced with delete and AI summary preview ⭐️ NEW
+  - Delete button on each contract (visible to creator and admin only)
+  - Fourth panel displays AI summary when contract is selected
+  - Quick preview of contract summary without navigating to detail page
+  - Permission-based UI rendering
 - **AI Document Summaries** - AI-powered single-sentence document summaries ⭐️ ENHANCED
   - Assumes contracts are between Choice Digital (CDCO) and a counterparty
   - Focuses on document purpose and key changes